 (1) If the project proposed in a certificate of need application meets all of the applicable certificate of need criteria for approval under sections 3702.51 to 3702.62 of the Revised Code and the rules adopted under those sections, the director shall grant a certificate of need for all or part of the project that is the subject of the application by the applicable deadline specified in division (C)(4) of this section or any extension of it under division (C)(5) of this section.

 (3) Any affected person may submit written comments regarding an application.
-The director shall consider all written comments received by the thirtieth day after mailing the notice of completeness or, in the case of applications under comparative review, by the thirtieth day after the director mails the last notice of completeness .
+The director shall consider all written comments received by the forty-fifth day after the application is submitted to the director .

 (5) Except as otherwise provided in division (C)(6) of this section, the director or the applicant may extend the deadline prescribed in division (C)(4) of this section once, for no longer than thirty days, by written notice before the end of the deadline prescribed by division (C)(4) of this section.
 An extension by the director under division (C)(5) of this section shall apply to all applications that are in comparative review.